 Andre Agassi – Open

-Live life as thought someone will write a book about it, which will one day been reviewed!
+Live life as though someone will write a book about it, which will one day been reviewed!

 The uninspiring life and ponderous thoughts of a part-time writer